SAP/luigi/core/examples/luigi-example-js/README.md

 To run this application, follow these steps:

-1.If you do not have Live Server installed, use this command to install it.
+1. If you do not have Live Server installed, use this command to install it.
     ```bash
     npm install -g live-server
     ```